 3. Testing room availability is on a first come, first serve basis.
 Make sure to schedule the exam as soon as the test date is known, at least 72 hours in advance prior to taking the exam.

-4. Have their professors fill out the Exam Proctor Form on instructions for testing.
+4. Have their professors fill out the DSS Exam Proctor Agreement which is located under MyDSS Faculty Portal.

 5. Confirm with your professor the date and time.
 Testing hours are 8:30-4:30, schedule accordingly.

 6. Please have student ID with you for your testing appointment.